 Thus, although the two ran a photo-finish race, Pip’s story was judged the more specifically historical.
-(Should we say, “Points awarded for degree of difficulty”?) [return ↩ ]
+(Should we say, “Points awarded for degree of difficulty”?) [↩]

 - Granted, the birth was not truly unique, for shortly thereafter Mark Jeffrey and Scott Sigler independently came up with the same idea.
-Nonetheless, these three are considered the First Wave of podcast fiction. [return ↩ ]
+Nonetheless, these three are considered the First Wave of podcast fiction. [↩]

 - But then, we’re talking about the man who directed the first production of The Tempest at his alma mater — as an undergraduate.
-Clearly he has cojones to spare. [return ↩ ]
+Clearly he has cojones to spare. [↩]